 These anti-blue light glasses will provide relief without distorting the color on your screen.
 They are made for anyone who spends long hours in front of screens, and you can find glasses made for either daytime or nighttime use.

-There are now so many different brands and options of computer glasses on the market today but how do we know which are the best to obtain all the benefits?
+There are now so many different brands and options of blue light glasses on the market today but how do we know which are the best to obtain all the benefits?

 We go into much more detail about the differences in all blue light glasses and which ones are the best in our article Not All Blue Light Blocking Glasses Are Created Equal, Which Blue Light Glasses Are The Best.

-Not only do computer glasses reduce blue light from your computer screen, they’ll also protect your eyes from harmful office light, such as fluorescent or LED lighting that emits a lot of blue light.
+Not only do blue filter glasses reduce blue light from your computer screen, they’ll also protect your eyes from harmful office light, such as fluorescent or LED lighting that emits a lot of blue light.
 Computer glasses limit the amount of blue light the reaches your eyes, either from computer screens, smartphones, or the overhead lights.
-Computer glasses will maintain the contrast on screen while reducing the harmful blue light emanating from your computer screen.
+Blue Filter glasses will maintain the contrast on screen while reducing the harmful blue light emanating from your computer screen.

 After a few hours in front of a screen, you’ll notice the effects of digital eye strain.
 Symptoms include irritated or dry eyes, blurred vision, and overall eye fatigue.
 According to The Vision Council, 59% of adults report having digital eye strain!
 Anti-blue light glasses will filter out the harmful blue light that causes damage, and let you see normally without experiencing digital eye strain

 Have you been suffering from chronic headaches or migraines?
 Both headaches and migraines can be caused by blue light coming from your screens.
 Migraines cause unbearable pain, make it difficult to focus on tasks, and will have you reaching for your Tylenol bottle every day.
-Computer glasses will reduce headaches and migraines, and let you work comfortably in front of your computer without any discomfort.
+Blue light filter glasses will reduce headaches and migraines, and let you work comfortably in front of your computer without any discomfort.

 What do you do when you can’t see the screen?
 Many of us lean in closer to get a better look, or hunch over our screens to change the angle of the glare.
 Computer glasses can improve posture, and let you straighten your back when seated at your desk.
 You can sit at a comfortable distance from the screen without straining to see, and this will reduce headaches and relieve the tension in your neck and back.